-This website containts a set of tools that are free to
+This website contains a set of open source tools developed and/or

 - SESC:

-SESC is a cycle accurate architectural simulator.
-It models a very wide set
+architectural simulator.
+It models a very wide set of architectures: single

 - RUBY-VPI: